Estimated reading time: 12 minutes

 If your property taxes have decreased, that will be applied immediately.

-This is my understanding from speaking with a representative of how our home’s property value will be phased over the 4 year period.
+This is my understanding from speaking with a representative of how our home’s property value will be phased over the 4 years.

 Currently, we pay around $3200, $4000 (2019) $5200 (2023) a year for our property taxes.